 Bronchial asthma

-Allergic asthma is an acute disorder of the respiratory system, with attacks of which the patient meets after exposure to allergens.
+Allergic asthma is an acute disorder of the respiratory system, with attacks of which the patient encounters after exposure to allergens.
 The patient's sensitive immunity provokes a sudden and strong contraction of the bronchial muscles.
 Air cannot freely penetrate through the narrowed gap, which causes suffocation.

-• bouts of intense severe coughing;
+• bouts of intense, severe coughing;

 • lack of air;